 Article II.
 Membership

-Section 1. at least five (5) duly sworn Senators, one who shall serve in the capacity of Chair.
-At east one (1) member must be a Student Organizations Senator.
+Section 1.
+The committee shall consist of at least five (5) duly sworn Senators, one who shall serve in the capacity of Chair.
+At least one (1) member must be a Student Organizations Senator.
 The SGA Director of Finance shall serve on the Committee as a non-voting, ex-officio member.

 Article III.
 ADMINISTRATIVE OFFICERS OF THE COMMITTEE AND THEIR RESPONSIBILITIES